I am originally from the UK and hold the NNEB qualification and include over 20 years of

 Hello, my name is Diana and I am from Singapore.

 I joined Blue House International in May 2012 as an Admin Assistant & Discover Co-ordinator and in July 2013 I happily added marketing assistant and assistant office manager to my job scope.
 I am enjoying the new challenge and I am sure most of you will know me as the lady who handles all the enquiries for our numerous Discover Programmes at Blue House!
+In April 2014, I was promoted to Office Manager of Blue House.

 I have been working in the administrative line in both medical and educational sector for over 8 years and hold a Certificate in Office Skills.